Inverlussa

 Inverlussa is a hamlet 1 mi southwest of Ardlussa and 14 miles from Craighouse at the mouth of Lussa River on the east coast of the island of Jura, in the council area of Argyll and Bute, Scotland.
 It is largely a linear settlement.

 History

-The name "Inverlussa" is Gaelic/Norse and means "The mouth of the bright river".
+The name "Inverlussa" is Gaelic/Norse and it means "The mouth of the bright river".

 Landmarks

 Historically there was a small chapel at Inverlussa.